Landscape Communications Inc., published the first issue of Landscape

 |October||LASN's ASLA Show Issue /

-Our annual issue featuring the project work of regional landscape architectural firms will focus on the "Firms of the Deep South" - Georgia, Alabama, Mississippi Louisiana and South Carolina.
+Our annual issue featuring the project work of regional landscape architectural firms will focus on the "Firms of the South" - Arkansas, Tennesse, North Carolina, South Carolina, Georgia, Alabama, Mississippi and Louisiana.

 |November||Women in Landscape Architecture